 1. Use a water bath.
 I know they’re a pain, but they really will improve the texture of your cheesecake.
 To avoid soggy bottoms, I bought foil that’s 18 inches wide (found it at Costco!) and since I’ve started using it, have had no issues with water leaking in.
 Tall silicone cake pans are also great for this!

-2. Choose full-fat cream cheese, and make sure it is TOTALLY at room temperature.
+2. Choose full-fat cream cheese.
+To get the right texture and flavor full-fat crream cheese is a must, and make sure it is TOTALLY at room temperature.
 I’m very loyal to Philadelphia brand–I’ve been burned by sketchy store brands too many times.

 3. Turn the oven off when the cheesecake is still jiggly.
 The inclination is to look for it to be fully set, but if you wait for it to set in the oven, it will be overcooked and stiff.
 It will continue to cook/set after you turn the oven off, and as it chills overnight.
 As long as it’s set around the edges, some movement in the middle is fine.